hongxinli/Dijit-Tree-CheckBox/Store-API.md

 > **_DEFAULT_**: null

-#### defaultProperties:
+<h3 id="defaultproperties">defaultProperties:</h3>
 > **_TYPE_**: Object

-> A JavaScript key:values pairs object whose properties and associated
+> A JavaScript key:values pairs object whose properties and their value are
-> values are added to new store objects if such properties are missing
+> added to new store objects if such properties are missing from a new store
-> from a new store object.
+> object.

 > **_DEFAULT_**: null

-#### handleAs:
+<h3 id="handleas">handleAs:</h3>
 > **_TYPE_**: String

 > Specifies how to interpret the payload returned in a server response